Labor Force Participation Dynamics

 Create Your Own Decomposition

 This tool allows users to decompose the change in the labor force participation (LFP) rate into categories of nonparticipation.
-For example, the default view shows that in Q4 2018, the LFP rate was 3.0 percent below that of Q4 2008, of which 2.8 percentage points was because a greater share of the population is retired (the orange bar in 2018 of the top chart).
+For example, the default view shows that in Q1 2019, the LFP rate was 2.5 percent below that of Q1 2009, of which 2.8 percentage points was because a greater share of the population is retired (the orange bar in 2019 of the top chart).
 The chart below on the left depicts how much of the total change in the LFP rate is accounted for by changes in the demographic composition of the population versus changes in nonparticipation behavior within demographic groups.
 The user can select different time periods and demographic groups to analyze, and can also examine the contribution of changes in demographics and behavior separately for each nonparticipation category.
-See the methodology tab for more details.

 Trends Over Time